Dr Caroline is very good at explaining how Braincore works.

 By using qEEG brain maps to determine the specific areas that are malfunctioning, a customized brain training plan targets and trains the regions with under or overarousal and connectivity.
 This may help correct some of the physiological aspects of the disease.
 Neurofeedback helps replace maladaptive behaviors with more healthy patterns.

 People with addiction want to be free of this disease, and they want to learn new ways to manage it.
-Neurofeedback may assist a person learn to be aware of triggers that lead to numbing and destructive behavior patterns, and eventual relapse.
+Neurofeedback may assist a person in learning to be aware of triggers that lead to numbing and destructive behavior patterns and eventual relapse.
 With neurofeedback, a person receives real, physiological help, and the tools necessary to free themselves from the destructive cycles of addiction.